 The Cardiovascular System

-The cardiovascular system includes the heart and the 60,000 miles of blood vessels that transport oxygen and nutrients throughout the body.
+The cardiovascular system includes the heart and the 60,000 miles of blood vessels that transport oxygen and nutrients throughout the human body.
 Medical assistants and vocational nurses are crucial in diagnosing and managing cardiovascular conditions.

 Understanding common cardiovascular conditions, such as hypertension, heart failure, and coronary artery disease, helps medical assistants interpret vital signs and educate patients about heart-healthy lifestyles.
 Medical assistants also perform phlebotomy and electrocardiograms, requiring blood vessels and heart anatomy knowledge.